Peace Anger Love

 2026

-The Board of Supervisors authorizes the District Attorney’s office to competitively procure the Juvenile Diversion Initiative to ensure continued community services.
+The San Diego County Board of Supervisors authorizes the District Attorney’s Office to competitively procure the Juvenile Diversion Initiative or extends the current contract to ensure ongoing community services.

 2027

-In response to the demonstrated success of the District Attorney’s Juvenile Diversion Initiative and valuable feedback from the community, the Board of Supervisors allocates funds to expand evidence-based, strengths-focused youth development approaches to steer youth away from the criminal justice system.
+In response to an analysis of the District Attorney’s Juvenile Diversion Initiative and valuable community feedback, the Board of Supervisors allocates funds to expand evidence-based, strengths-focused youth development approaches to steer greater youth away from criminal behavior.

 2030

-The Board of Supervisors consolidates CAT and Juvenile Diversion programs with the District Attorney’s Juvenile Diversion Initiative based on community feedback and proven restorative practices to provide a comprehensive, community-based alternative to traditional juvenile justice approaches.
+The San Diego County Board of Supervisors prioritizes and expands restorative justice initiatives based on community feedback and proven practices to provide a comprehensive, community-based alternative to traditional juvenile justice approaches that focus on the needs of the person harmed.

 Copyright © 2026 Peace Anger Love - All Rights Reserved.